Transcendency/EECS6327-Probabilistic-medels-and-machine-learning/README.md

 # MNIST
 This is a class project which implemented different basic machine learning models by python and numpy.
 Each model is implemented in low level such as entory or softmax is included.
 For detailed report, please check

-# PCA, LDA and TSNE
+# PCA, LDA and tSNE
 For PCA and LDA, please go into the “project/source” directory and type
 ```bash
 python pca_lda.py